 You should refinance if you get better terms.

 You should refinance if you increase your credit score.
 You are with bad credit now, but in time you increase it.
-Update your lender for that, ask them, can they find something cheaper for you.
+Update your lender for that.
+Ask them for something cheaper for you.
 Apply with other lenders.

 How to Find Cheap Personal Loan Rates for Bad Credit?

 Understand the bad credit loan market…

 For people with bad credit, things look different.
 The reason is that they are a different target.

 There are 3 main types of loans available for people with bad credit:

 Personal loans for bad credit.
 These are loans of $1,000 to $100,000.
 Their APR is capped at 35.99%.
-These days there are personal loan companies who lend to people with bad credit.
+These days there are personal loan companies that lend to people with bad credit.

 Payday Loans.
 These are loans of $100 to $1,000.
 They are very expensive.
 Their APR average at 400%, but it could be more.

 Alternative payday loans.
 These are loans that are between personal loans and personal loans.

 First of all, people with bad credit are a great target for payday lenders.
 All payday loans are predatory.
-We highly recommend that people stay away from them because they are very expensive and people often become in a debt cycle.
+We highly recommend that people stay away from them because they are costly, and people often become in a debt cycle.

 We have said this many times on our site: